Skip to main content

 Prevention

-The Panel recommends COVID-19 vaccination as soon as possible for everyone who is eligible according to the CDC’s ACIP, including children (AI).
+The Panel recommends COVID-19 vaccination for everyone who is eligible, including children, according to the CDC’s Advisory Committee on Immunization Practices (AI).

 Treatment